Blinken ends latest Mideast visit without a cease-fire, warning 'time is of the essence'

 “Our message is simple.
 It’s clear and it’s urgent," he told reporters before leaving Qatar.
 "We need to get a cease-fire and hostage agreement over the finish line, and we need to do it now.
 Time is of the essence.”

-There has been added urgency to reach a deal after the recent targeted killings of militant leaders of Hamas and Hezbollah in Iran and Lebanon, both attributed to Israel, and vows of retaliation that have sparked fears of a wider regional war.
+There has been added urgency after the recent targeted killings of militant leaders of Hamas and Hezbollah in Iran and Lebanon, both attributed to Israel, and vows of retaliation that have sparked fears of a wider regional war.

 Few details have been released about the so-called bridging proposal put forth by the U.S., Egypt and Qatar.
 Blinken said it is “very clear on the schedule and the locations of (Israeli military) withdrawals from Gaza.”